AlexsLemonade/scpca-nf/CONTRIBUTING.md

 ## Code style

+### Nextflow

 While there is not necessarily an established code style for Nextflow code, we try to keep code neat and readable.
 Line length should generally be kept under 100 characters, and indentation should be set at 2 spaces per tab.
-This can be done in VS Code with the following settings in `settings.json`:
+This can be set in VS Code with the following entry in `settings.json`:

 ```json
 "[nextflow]": {